bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

     # modinfo -F description mc
     Device node registration for media drivers

-## Reconfigure the target kernel with "make menuconfig" and add new modules.
+## Reconfigure the target kernel and add new modules.
 We now need to reconfigure the Linux kernel build parameters to include the necessary drivers, modules and components that are required to support the new device.